vennbury/lessons/python/basics/prerequisites/command-line-exercise.md

 - Which command prints a file to the output?
 - How do I print out the path your terminal is operating in?
-- How can I navigate to different paths on my system?
+- How can I navigate different paths on my system?
 - What is the command to create and delete a file?
 What is it for directories?
 - What command can I use to list the files and directories at my current path?